person-al/pathfinder-solidity/README.md

 #### Stored info:

-- path: the current path we're taking down the diamond, as expressed by node indices.
+- `path`: the current path we're taking down the diamond, as expressed by node indices.
-- currStep: our current index in the path list.
+- `currStep`: our current index in the path list.
-- nodes: a list of uint256s representing the entire diamond.
+- `_nodes`: a list of uint256s representing the entire diamond.
   - the index of a node in the list represents the node's id or index.
   - you'll note that node 0 is empty and is only used to denote the end of the graph
   - each uint256 has the following information packed into it: